Once you try homemade tomato sauce, you’ll be inspired to make it again and again.

 It’s so fresh tasting and definitely beats what you get out of a can.
 You’ll want to pour it on absolutely everything!
 You might even drink it as a soup.

-Today, I’m going to show you how to maximize all that tomato flavor with your very own batch of tomato sauce.
+Today, I’m going to show you how to maximize all that fresh tomato flavor with your very own batch of tomato sauce.
 Whether you like it thick, thin, chunky, or smooth, this basic recipe will have you turning out really good sauce in about 45 minutes.

 You can even use it to replace canned tomato puree or diced canned tomatoes.